 Our results of operations are affected by, among other things, seasonal fluctuations in the demand for natural gas and price movements of energy commodities, the actions of various federal, state and municipal governmental authorities having jurisdiction over rates we charge, competition in our various business operations, debt service costs and income tax expense.
-For more information regarding factors that may affect the future results of operations of our business, please read "Business -- Risk Factors" in Item 1 of the CERC Corp.
-Form 10-K and "Management's Narrative Analysis of the Results of Operations -- Certain Factors Affecting Future Earnings" in Item 7 of the CERC Corp.
-Form 10-K, which are incorporated herein by reference.
+For more information regarding factors that may affect the future results of operations of our business, please read "Risk Factors" beginning on page 25 in Item 5 of Part II of our Quarterly Report on Form 10-Q for the period ended June 30, 2005 filed on August 11, 2005 and "Management's Narrative Analysis of the Results of Operations -- Certain Factors Affecting Future Earnings" in Item 7 of the CERC Corp.
+Form 10-K, which is incorporated herein by reference.

-The following table sets forth our consolidated results of operations for the three months ended March 31, 2004 and 2005, followed by a discussion of our consolidated results of operations based on operating income.
+The following table sets forth our consolidated results of operations for the three and six months ended June 30, 2004 and 2005, followed by a discussion of our consolidated results of operations based on operating income.
 We have provided a reconciliation of consolidated operating income to net income below.